ajhall/ptt-lab-aspnet-docker/aspdotnet-lab.md

 ## Goals

-* Build a simple Web API without any behind-the-scenes help from Visual Studio
+* Build a Web API without any behind-the-scenes help from Visual Studio
 * Keep things simple
   * Rely on `dotnet` CLI tools - no build scripts
   * Understand what every file in your project is
   * Stick with the defaults until there's a reason not to
-* Make a simple API and use Postman to interact with it
+* Use Postman to interact with your API

 ### Bonus goal